DavidSuescunPelegay/netflix-logo/README.md

 # Netflix Logo in CSS

-Netflix logo designed with simple HTML and CSS code
+Netflix logo designed with simple HTML and CSS code, [see the example here](https://davidsuescunpelegay.github.io/netflix-logo/).

 ## Author